binary-manu/arch-ansible/README.md

 site-independent or not.
 If set to false, the playbook assumes that settings such as custom repos and proxy configuration must persist in the installed system.
 If set to true, such settings will be reverted in the final setup.

 This is useful, for example, if the installation process requires using an HTTP proxy, but the system is then going to be moved to a different network where a proxy is not needed.
 A typical case is provisioning a VM image with Packer from behind a proxy: the final image should not carry such site-specific proxy settings if it is going to be shared with a wider audience.

+These are the installation elements affected by this flag:

+* HTTP proxy settings: they will be evicted from the final system and all customization needed to use them effectively (such as `sudoers` tweaks preserving them across calls to `sudo`, shell profiles adding them to the environment, …) will be undone;
+* custom repositories and mirrors: they are removed from `/etc/pacman.conf`.

+#### Proxy setup

 If working behind a (HTTP(S)) proxy, add appropriate definitions for